Melharmony Festivals were initiated in 2013 in Madison, Wisconsin and have been an annual feature in the Midwest since.

 These festivals are usually a whole day or 2-day events and celebrate the creations and contributions of brilliant composers from both East and West, whose contributions to melody and harmony respectively have enriched the world.
 The first few editions of the Melharmony Festivals chose 18th century composers from diverse parts of the world who were contemporaries - Oottukkadu Venkata Kavi (OVK) & J S Bach (in 2013 and 2016), Tyagaraja & Mozart (2014) and Muttuswami Dikshitar & Beethoven (2015).

-Chicago hosted a Melharmony Festival dedicated to in 2016 Oottukkadu Venkata Kavi (OVK) & J S Bach.
+Chicago hosted a Melharmony Festival dedicated to Oottukkadu Venkata Kavi (OVK) & J S Bach in 2016.

 Midwest Melharmony Festivals 2017